-Effective December 31, 2006, we adopted a new accounting standard for uncertainty in income taxes.
-The cumulative effect of adopting the new accounting standard did not result in a change to our opening retained earnings.
-At December 26, 2009, the amount recorded for unrecognized tax benefits was \$21,389.
-At December 27, 2008 the amount recorded for unrecognized income tax benefits was \$28,732.
-The \$7,343 decrease during 2009 is primarily due to concluded audits with the IRS offset by increases due to ongoing evaluation of uncertain tax positions in the current and prior periods and foreign exchange movement.
-The amount of unrecognized income tax benefits that, if recognized, would favorably impact the effective tax rate was \$17,313 as of December 26, 2009 and \$21,441 as of December 27, 2008.
-The \$4,128 decrease is primarily due to concluded audits with the IRS offset by an increase due to ongoing evaluation of uncertain tax positions in the current and prior periods and foreign exchange movement.
+At December 25, 2010, the amount recorded for unrecognized tax benefits was \$33,427.
+At December 26, 2009 the amount recorded for unrecognized income tax benefits was \$21,389.
+The \$12,038 increase during 2010 is primarily attributable to the unrealized tax benefit associated with the \$30,000 WuXi termination fee, ongoing evaluation of uncertain tax positions in the current and prior periods and foreign exchange movement.
+The amount of unrecognized income tax benefits that, if recognized, would favorably impact the effective tax rate was \$28,456 as of December 25, 2010 and \$17,313 as of December 26, 2009.
+The \$11,143 increase is primarily attributable to the unrealized tax benefit associated with the \$30,000 WuXi termination fee, ongoing evaluation of uncertain tax positions in the current and prior periods and foreign exchange movement.